14-Day Southern India Birding

 Munnar to Thattekkad

-We will check in to our accommodation (it will be our home for the next four nights), located 15 minutes away from the Thattekkad Bird Sanctuary.
+We will check in to our accommodation (it will be our home for the next four nights), located 15 minutes away from the famous Thattekkad Bird Sanctuary.

-Around mid-afternoon, we will head out for some local birdwatching around the signalling station.
+Around mid-afternoon we will head out for some local birdwatching around the signalling station.
 Here species might include Drongo Cuckoo, Black-throated Munia, Red Spurfowl and Black Baza.